Reviewing Square’s Merchant Service and Fees: Is Square Right for Your Business?

 Credit Card Processing Transaction Types and Sizes

-If you are selling in person, those sales are considered a lower risk than online sales.
+If you are selling in person, those sales are considered lower risk than online sales.
 That is because you physically see the card and can confirm the buyer’s identity.
 The size of your transactions can also determine the risk factor.
 For example, if you normally process smaller transactions, and you suddenly process a huge one, Square may flag that transaction and take longer than usual to process.

 Credit Card Processor Hardware Needs